Brazil cracks down post-riot and vows to protect democracy - NewsBreak

 Lula and the heads of the Supreme Court, Senate and Lower House also signed a letter Monday denouncing acts of terrorism and vandalism and saying they were taking legal measures.

-Justice Minister Flávio Dino told reporters police have begun tracking those who paid for the buses that transported protesters to the capital.
-At the news conference late Sunday, Brazil’s minister of institutional relations said the buildings would be inspected for evidence including fingerprints and images to hold people to account, and that the rioters apparently intended to spark similar uprest nationwide.
+Justice Minister Flávio Dino told reporters that police have begun tracking those who paid for the buses that transported protesters to the capital.
+At the news conference late Sunday, Brazil’s minister of institutional relations said that the buildings would be inspected for evidence, including fingerprints and images, and that the rioters apparently intended to spark similar uprest nationwide.

 “They will not succeed in destroying Brazilian democracy.
 We need to say that fully, with all firmness and conviction,” Dino said.
-“We will not accept the path of criminality to carry out political fights in Brazil.
-A criminal is treated like a criminal.”
+“We will not accept the path of criminality to carry out political fights in Brazil.”

-Rioters donning the green and yellow of the national flag on Sunday broke windows, toppled furniture, hurled computers and printers to the ground.
-They punctured a massive Emiliano Di Cavalcanti painting at the presidential palace in seven places and completely destroyed other works of art.
-They overturned the U-shaped table at which Supreme Court justices convene, ripped a door off one justice's office and vandalized an iconic statue outside the court.
+Rioters wearing the green-and-yellow of the national flag on Sunday broke windows, toppled furniture, hurled computers and printers to the ground.
+They punched holes in a massive Emiliano Di Cavalcanti painting at the presidential palace and destroyed other works of art.
+They overturned the U-shaped table at which Supreme Court justices convene, ripped a door off one justice's office and vandalized a statue outside the court.
 The monumental buildings' interiors were left in states of ruin.

 Monday's arrests came in addition to the 300 held Sunday while caught in the act.